String theory in twistor space and minimal tension holography: The twistor sigma model for Euclidean

-We would also like to comment on the supersymmetric extension to $AdS_3 \times S^3$ superspace.
-We will assume that appropriate reality conditions will be applied to the complexified geometry, once again (we have explicitly demonstrated this for the bosons).
+We shall briefly comment on the supersymmetric extension to $AdS_3 \times S^3$ superspace.
+We will assume that appropriate reality conditions can be applied to the complexified geometry (as we have explicitly demonstrated for the bosons).
 In \cite{Berkovits:1999im}, it was argued that the starting point for such a theory is given by a WZW model for the supergroup $PSU(1,1|2)$ (see also \cite{Gotz:2006qp,Troost:2011fd,Gaberdiel:2011vf,Gerigk:2012cq}).
-We stated in \S\ref{sec:almost} that the corresponding supertwistor space is given by an embedding into $\C\P^{1|2} \times \C\P^{1|2}$.
-Indeed, bilinears of the free fields in this description are known to reproduce $\mathfrak{psu}(1,1|2)_1$ \cite{Dei:2020zui}.
-However, in principle one can make this connection more precise by formulating the incidence relations in superspace.
-In doing so, we expect an understanding for why the holomorphically factorised theory in terms of super-twistors could describe the full bulk physics at $k=1$ would be uncovered, as we highlighted for the bosonic $AdS_3$ subsector.
+We stated in \S\ref{sec:almost} that a natural candidate for the corresponding supertwistor space is given by an embedding into $\C\P^{1|2} \times \C\P^{1|2}$, by comparison with the boundary superambitwistors.
+Indeed, bilinears of the free fields in this description are known to reproduce $\mathfrak{psu}(1,1|2)_1$ \cite{Dei:2020zui}; however, it is desirable to give this proposal a clear geometric underpinning by formulating the incidence relations in the bulk superspace, an outstanding problem that we highlighted in \S\ref{sec:almost}.

-In \cite{Ito:1998vd,Ito:1999pk}, an action for the Euclidean superspace $SL(2|2;\C)/SU(2|2)$ was proposed.
+A potential way forward may come through the work of \cite{Ito:1998vd,Ito:1999pk}, where an action for the Euclidean superspace $SL(2|2;\C)/SU(2|2)$ was proposed.
 This involved six bosonic coordinates describing both $AdS_3$ and $S^3$ in Wakimoto descriptions analogous to \eqref{eq:H3_action} and \eqref{eq:Waki_action}, along with four fermionic coordinates in each of the left- and right-moving sectors.
 The WZW currents reproduced the same $\mathfrak{psu}(1,1|2)_k$ currents as were proposed in the hybrid formalism of \cite{Berkovits:1999im}.
 Namely, the fermionic coordinates in spacetime were the same as the ``decoupled fermions'' that appear in conventional hybrid string constructions (see \cite{Giveon:1998ns} and also \cite{Demulder:2023bux} for a recent review).
 In this sense, it may well be possible to view the hybrid formalism as a ``super-Wakimoto representation'' of the supergeometry, making clear the connection between superspace coordinates and the current algebra.